 - Employees may access up to three counselling sessions per issue (the first plus two follow-up sessions), for up to two issues in a 12 month period.

-- If the EAP service provider recommends additional EAP counselling, in addition to the three sessions at paragraph 7, the EAP service provider will seek the agreement from the relevant Advice and Support Director.
-In seeking the Advice and Support Director’s agreement, the EAP service provider will respect the privacy of the employee.
+- If the EAP service provider recommends additional EAP counselling, in addition to the three sessions at paragraph 7, the EAP service provider will seek the agreement from the Department.
+In seeking the Department’s agreement, the EAP service provider will respect the privacy of the employee.

 - The Department incurs costs for ‘no show’ appointments or where cancellation is not made at least 24 hours prior to the appointment.
 Where this occurs the unattended/late cancelled appointment will count as one session for the employee concerned.